abengit/suspensenextjs/README.md

 Demo project based on Next.js 12 and react, react-dom 18 to demonstrate the suspense feature use with Next.js.

+Full tutorial on how to use it is available on: https://learnjsx.com/category/4/posts/nextjs-suspense

 Run the project with

 ```bash